New to therapy or ready for a fresh start? Finding the right fit can make all the difference.

 -

-Sessions are typically 50 minutes long.
+Sessions are typically 50 minutes long for individual sessions.
+For couples therapy the first two sessions are 1.5 hours and 75 mins per session after that.
 For your first session, I’ll provide an intake form to complete in advance so we can use our time efficiently.

 -